 The impact of bias takes on added importance in today’s globalized business environment.
 With stereotyping continuing to be a common feature when it comes to judging people, characterization of women is the norm where leadership roles are concerned.
 In fact, Grant Thornton’s study reveals that developed economies are laggards in enabling women to rise to leadership roles.
 Developing countries, on the other hand, are leading the charge on diversity with China showing a stellar performance and remaining above the global average (31 percent of senior roles are held by women).

-To bring about increased female participation in senior business leadership, organizations must realise that the importance of diversity in ushering in faster and better growth, innovation and performance.
+To bring about increased female participation in senior business leadership, organizations must realize the importance of diversity in ushering in faster and better growth, innovation and performance.
 Businesses must relook at improving their corporate culture.
 Little measures may be needed to bring about a sea change.
-It may begin with speaking up for diversity organization wide; encouraging diverse leadership styles and role models; and bringing about transparency on the career front.
+It may begin with speaking up for diversity organization-wide; encouraging diverse leadership styles and role models; and bringing about transparency on the career front.